utfpr-cp-software-architecture/2019-2/README.md

 ### week-05
 This project features the use of the Template Method design pattern applied to 3 DAO classes of Siacoes system.

+### week-07
+This project introduces the Spring Boot framework.
+The framework is used to reproduce the persistence layer of software example 01.